Last Train (Christine Anu and Paul Kelly song): Background

-On 20 September 1993 the single was released on White Label (an alternative Mushroom Records label), which peaked at No. 93 on the Australian ARIA Singles Chart in the following month.
+On 20 September 1993 the single was released on White Records (an alternative Mushroom Records label) and peaked at No. 93 on the Australian ARIA Singles Chart in the following month.
 It was listed at No. 61 on national radio station, Triple J's Hottest 100 for 1993.
 In an interview with The Sunday Telegraph Anu reflected on working with Kelly, "I'm in reverence just being in the presence of this man, knowing so many of the songs that have touched my heart have come from him".

 "Last Train" was nominated for an ARIA Music Award at the 1994 ceremony for 'Best Video', which was directed by Paul Elliot and Sally Bongers.
-It also provided Anu with a nomination for 'Breakthrough Artist – Single' and a nomination for Cooper as 'Producer of the Year'.
+It also provided Anu with a nomination for 'Breakthrough Artist – Single' and a nomination for Angelique Cooper as 'Producer of the Year'.

 On 29 July 1995 Anu promoted her debut album, Stylin' Up (June 1995), with a gig at The Metro in Sydney.
 The performance was recorded and included as a bonus live disc for the international release of the album, the disc included a live version of "Last Train".
 Anu collaborated with Kelly again for her second album, Come My Way (September 2000), where she recorded his track, "Beat of Your Heart", and the pair co-wrote "Jump to Love" together with Stuart Crichton.

 Music and lyrics

 "Last Train to Heaven" was described as a "mesmerizing gospel/reggae rocker" by L.A.
 Times' reviewer, Steve Hochman.
-Allmusic's Mike DeGane found the lyrics were "sparse and repetitive" while the steel guitar conjured up a "hollow, distant feeling".
+AllMusic's Mike DeGane found the lyrics were "sparse and repetitive" while the steel guitar conjured up a "hollow, distant feeling".